Wedding Day Timeline: Everything You Need to Know

 Time: 15 minutes

-Following cocktail hour, guests are invited to take their seats for dinner in the main dining room.
+Following cocktail hour, guests are invited to take their seats for dinner.

 GRAND ENTRANCE